-In his position as program manager in the Center for Contemporary History and Policy, Caruso is working on expanding the breadth and depth of CHF’s oral history collection in order to make it useful to those interested in the history and contemporary studies of science, medicine,and technology broadly, and he is also working with his staff on different ways in which to bring the history of science to a more general, science-minded audience.
+In his position as program manager in the Institute for Research, Caruso is working on expanding the breadth and depth of CHF’s oral history collection in order to make it useful to those interested in the history and contemporary studies of science, medicine,and technology broadly, and he is also working with his staff on different ways in which to bring the history of science to a more general, science-minded audience.
 These interests form the core principles of CHF’s Oral History Program, which develops projects to understand better various aspects of the scientific life and the lives of scientists, while at the same time expanding the collection of oral histories housed in the Othmer Library.

 Download curriculum vitae

 - Panel Organizer: “Paradigm Shifts in Scientific Knowledge and Practice: Using ‘The Truth’ to Settle Scientific Debates”; and “Talking with Scientists: Using Oral History to Document the History of Science.”
 Oral History Association.
 Atlanta, GA, October 2010.